chargenp/ENG-project-documentation/source/faq.rst

 **How do I create an account?**
 ----------------------------------
-	If you're new and need an account press the Account button.
-This will bring you to a login screen where you can press the sign up here button to create a new account.
-After filling out your information you will be directed back to the login screen where you can login with your new account credentials.
+	1. If you're new and need an account press the Account button to be redirected to a login screen.

+	2. Press the "sign up here" button to create a new account.

+    3. Fill out the information for your new account.

+	4. You will now be redirected back to the login screen where you will enter your newly made credentials to log in.

 **How do I make my way around the website?**
 ----------------------------------------------